Ever notice that small switch on the side of your ceiling fan? Most people haven’t, much less give a second thought as to what it does.

 When running at low speeds this actually, pulls the cooler air upwards while dispersing the warm air at the top of the room out toward the walls and then downward.

-This warms the room without cooling wind-chill effect of running the fan forward.
+This warms the room without cooling the wind-chill effect of running the fan forward.

 Do your bare feet a favor and get a Draft Stopper.
 These simple devices can easily be found online or even made at home from an old long sleeve shirt.